 In 1661, John James, another Church of God minister in the London area, was arrested for preaching the Truth.
+Author Ivor Fletcher, in his work, The Incredible History of God's True Church, writes:

-"In his final words to the court he simply asked them to read the following scriptures: Jeremiah 26:14-15 and Psalm 116:15....
-After his execution his heart was taken out and burned, the four quarters of his body fixed to the gates of the city and his head set up on a pole in Whitechapel opposite to the alley in which his meeting-house stood.
-Such was the horrible price that some were prepared to pay for obedience to God in seventeenth century England" (Ivor Fletcher, The Incredible History of God's True Church, p.
+"In his final words to the court he simply asked them to read the following scriptures: Jeremiah 26:14-15 and Psalm 116:15.... after his execution his heart was taken out and burned, the four quarters of his body fixed to the gates of the city and his head set up on a pole in Whitechapel opposite to the alley in which his meetinghouse stood.
+Such was the horrible price that some were prepared to pay for obedience to God in seventeenth century England" (p.
 176).